presstofan/academic-kickstart/content/post/deploy-r-app-with-shinyproxy/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "Deploying R Shiny apps using ShinyProxy on Windows 10"
-subtitle: "A setup tutorial for standalone and containerised ShinyProxy on local machine or AWS EC2"
+subtitle: "A tutorial for standalone and containerised ShinyProxy on local machine or AWS EC2"
 summary: "This post provides a guide to use ShinyProxy, an open-source tool with enterprise features, to deploy R Shiny apps."
 authors: [Yihui Fan]
 tags: [R, R Shiny, ShinyProxy]